jasoncosgrove47/jasoncosgrove47/README.md

 # Jason Cosgrove

-Principal Scientist in Computational Medicine with a focus on
-<span style="color:#2b6cb0; font-weight:bold;">Computational and Systems Biology | AI | Drug Discovery</span>
+Principal Scientist in Computational Medicine with a focus on  **Computational and Systems Biology | AI | Drug Discovery**

 ---